 • nausea

-• unusual bleeding or bleeding after menopause.
+• unusual vaginal bleeding, including bleeding after menopause.

 People can experience these symptoms at different times in their lives, which is why ovarian cancer might not be diagnosed until it is quite advanced.

-Your doctor will ask questions about your symptoms, medical history and family health history.
+They will ask questions about your symptoms, medical history and family health history.
 You may also need to have blood and urine (wee) tests.

 If your examination and test results suggest you may have ovarian cancer, your doctor will refer you to a gynaecological oncologist (a specialist in gynaecological cancers) straight away.

-You may need more tests to diagnose ovarian cancer.
-For example:
+You may need more tests to diagnose ovarian cancer, for example:

-• a transvaginal ultrasound (internal ultrasound via the vagina)
+• an internal ultrasound via the vagina

 Treatment for ovarian cancer depends on the extent of the cancer.
 It may include: